The Barbara McClintock Life Sciences Lecture Series—A Forum of Interdisciplinary Excellence

 Each academic year, four distinguished scientists (two per semester) are invited to present Life Sciences Lectures and participate in workshops and discussion groups.
 These lectures inform, inspire, and stimulate the Cornell community to engage in interdisciplinary research.
 Presenters are leaders in their fields.
 They publish groundbreaking research, make world-changing discoveries, and achieve novel applications for the betterment of society.

-The Barbara McClintock Life Sciences Lecture Series is made possible through funds from the Office of the Vice Provost for Research.
+The Barbara McClintock Life Sciences Lecture Series is made possible through funds from the Office of the Vice President for Research and Innovation.